-Exhibit No. Description 31.1 Certifications required by Section 302(a) of the Sarbanes-Oxley Act of 2002 31.2 Certifications required by Section 302(a) of the Sarbanes-Oxley Act of 2002 32.1 Certifications required by Section 906 of the Sarbanes-Oxley Act of 2002 32.2 Certifications required by Section 906 of the Sarbanes-Oxley Act of 2002 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema 101.CAL XBRL Taxonomy Extension Calculation Linkbase 101.DEF XBRL Taxonomy Extension Definition Linkbase 101.LAB XBRL Taxonomy Extension Label Linkbase 101.PRE XBRL Taxonomy Extension Presentation Linkbase
+Exhibit No. Description 31.1 Certifications required by Section 302(a) of the Sarbanes-Oxley Act of 2002 31.2 Certifications required by Section 302(a) of the Sarbanes-Oxley Act of 2002 32.1 Certifications required by Section 906 of the Sarbanes-Oxley Act of 2002 32.2 Certifications required by Section 906 of the Sarbanes-Oxley Act of 2002 101.INS XBRL Instance Document - The instance document does not appear in the interactive data file because its XBRL tags are embedded within the Inline XBRL document.
+101.SCH XBRL Taxonomy Extension Schema 101.CAL XBRL Taxonomy Extension Calculation Linkbase 101.DEF XBRL Taxonomy Extension Definition Linkbase 101.LAB XBRL Taxonomy Extension Label Linkbase 101.PRE XBRL Taxonomy Extension Presentation Linkbase 104 The cover page of MasTec, Inc.'s Quarterly Report on Form 10-Q for the quarter ended June 30, 2019, formatted in Inline XBRL (included with the Exhibit 101 attachments).

-\ Filed herewith.
+Filed herewith.

-\\ Furnished herewith.
+Furnished herewith.